zhigimont-k/kotlin-mentoring/week2/README.md

 Number of pins that are correct in colour but in the wrong position Note that the rest pins in the code will pins that are neither correct in colour or position.

-Your task is to evaluate a guess made by player two of the code set by player one.
-For the sake of simplicity, we use uppercase letters from A to F instead of colours.

-You can test your solution and play as a second player using playMastermind.

 Different Letters
 Example 1
 Secret ABCD and guess ABCD must be evaluated to: rightPosition = 4, wrongPosition = 0.
 All letters are guessed correctly in respect to their positions.